-What ever we specify as true for doctors is also true for trainee doctors, junior doctors etc - these specialised categories (or classes) can inherit the attributes and behaviours associated with the more general class of 'doctor'.
+Whatever we specify as true for doctors is also true for trainee doctors, junior doctors etc - these specialised categories (or classes) can inherit the attributes and behaviours associated with the more general class of 'doctor'.

-Generalisation / specialisation allows us to define general characteristics and operations of an object and allows us to create more specialised versions of this object.
+Generalisation / specialisation allow us to define general characteristics and operations of an object and allow us to create more specialised versions of this object.
 The specialised versions of this object will automatically inherit all of the characteristics of the more generalised object.